 which may be integrated to yield the solution

 where $\mathcal{K}=\sqrt{-\frac{(\beta +6 \pi ) \gamma r_0^2}{\beta +3 \pi }}$ with $k_1$ and $k_2$ are integrating constants, which at the throat, reduce to

-Let us point out a few considerations to maintain the regularity of the solution.
+At this juncture we point out a few considerations to maintain the regularity of the solution.
 We need to impose $\cos\left(k_1\right) >0$, so that $\Phi(r)$ is finite at the throat.
-Interestingly, we see that the considered case is almost similar to our previous case, and thus we are not discussing same analogy here in detail.
-Thus, we conclude that $\Phi(r)$ given in Eq. (\ref{eq56}) is finite as $r\to \infty $, which permit to have a horizonless Solution.
+Interestingly, we see that the present case is similar to our previous case, and thus we do not repeat our discussion here.
+We may conclude that $\Phi(r)$ given in Eq. (\ref{eq56}) is finite as $r\to \infty $, which permits a horizonless solution.